In Canada, we have four main types of financial institutions. They are:

 - Credit unions.

-The most well known of the financial institutions is probably the bank, because most Canadians have bank accounts and are familiar in dealing with banks on a regular basis.
+The most well-known of the financial institutions is probably the bank, because most Canadians have bank accounts and deal with banks on a regular basis.
 The federal government in Canada regulates banks.

 Banks are deposit-accepting institutions, which provide customers with a secure place to store their money and other assets.
 A bank’s original purpose was to offer clients a safe place for their money as people had the tendency, centuries ago and even just decades ago, to store their money in their home or on their person.
 It wasn’t unheard of for people to store money under their mattress.